chaoshangcs/core/AffinityDB/README.md

 - `database_root` : dir to store the generated data of AffinityDB
 - `smina` : path of (smina)[https://sourceforge.net/projects/smina/] executable file
 - `list_of_PDBs_to_download` : path of txt file, the PDB is is written in one line and split by ', '
+- `bindb_pm` : index is the path for the binding affinity record
 ## Operation

 ### create